 If you're not sure whether you or your child have had all your routine vaccinations, ask your GP or practice nurse to find out for you.
 It may be possible to 'catch up' later in life.

-5-in-1 (DTaP/IPV/Hib) vaccine – this single jab contains vaccines to protect against five separate diseases: diphtheria, tetanus, pertussis (whooping cough), polio and Haemophilus influenzae type b (Hib, a bacterial infection that can cause severe pneumonia or meningitis in young children)
+6-in-1 – this single jab contains vaccines to protect against six separate diseases: diphtheria, tetanus, pertussis (whooping cough), polio and Haemophilus influenzae type b (Hib, a bacterial infection that can cause severe pneumonia or meningitis in young children) and hepatitis B

 Pneumococcal (PCV) vaccine